qtop/qtop/docs/gitlab-linkage-pilot.md

 | Scorecard | digest-pinned image and JSON artifact | schedule and GitHub token must be configured |
 | GitHub commit status | possible integration output | must be configured and verified; fork PRs are not covered |

 Local `pip-audit` remains the cross-tier dependency evidence.
-The current private reconciliation baseline is 7 advisories in 3 pinned CI packages.
+The dated local integration baseline on 2026-07-26 is 7 advisories in 3 pinned CI packages.

 ## Contributor impact